mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ## Using the generated theme

 :::warning
-Themes generated by Connect must be used with Material UI's [`CssVarsProvider`](/material-ui/experimental-api/css-theme-variables/migration/)—the default [`ThemeProvider`](/material-ui/customization/theming/#theme-provider) is not supported.
+Themes generated by Sync must be used with Material UI's [`CssVarsProvider`](/material-ui/experimental-api/css-theme-variables/migration/)—the default [`ThemeProvider`](/material-ui/customization/theming/#theme-provider) is not supported.
 :::

-Here's an example of how to add a Connect theme to your codebase:
+Here's an example of how to add a Sync-generated theme to your codebase:

 ```tsx title="_app.tsx"
 import {